Well, it’s here – the moment I’ve been dreading all summer. My annual quest for a bathing suit has officially begun.

-Only my rock of choice was a ginormous box of chocolate chip cookies.
-The kind you get at ginormous discount warehouses in the “I Have a Ginormous Need To Eat My Way Through Self-Pity” aisle.
-Nibbling my way through fear, sadness, humiliation and regret after realizing that, once again, I will be wearing the same black skirted bathing suit this summer as I have for the past ten years.
+So I’ll tell you.
+My rock of choice is a ginormous box of chocolate chip cookies, the kind you get at ginormous discount warehouses in the “Self Pity” aisle.
+I’ve been nibbling my way through fear, sadness, humiliation and regret after realizing – once again – I’ll be wearing the same black skirted bathing suit this summer as I have for the past ten years.

-Now before you regard me with awestruck admiration, let me set the record straight: I am not able to wear the same suit for ten years because I have maintained the same weight all this time.
-No-ho, hardly.
-You see, prior to owning my current bathing costume (and I don’t use that term lightly), I could wear suits that were “cute” and “not made to accommodate water buffalo”.
-Then I got pregnant and puffed up like a blowfish, and in the ensuing years I went from single- to double-digit sizing faster than one could say “Lose the baby fat already – she’s ten!”
+Before you become awestruck with admiration, thinking I’ve maintained the same weight for a decade, let me set the record straight.
+In truth, I’ve basically gained an entire person.
+Prior to my current bathing costume (I don’t use that term lightly), I could wear suits that were “cute” and “not made to accommodate water buffalo”.
+Then I got pregnant and puffed up like a blowfish.
+I went from single to double-digit sizing faster than one could say “Lose the baby fat already – she’s ten!”
+(I didn’t).

+It.
 Has.
 Not.
 Budged.

-But then one day as we were shopping for a suit for my ten year old, she commented that I always wear the same suit year after year, and she likes the fact that I never change.
+But then one day as we were shopping for a suit for my ten-year-old, she commented that I always wear the same suit year after year, and she likes the fact that I never change.

 “But wait!” my thinner inner mommy-slash-Sports Illustrated goddess screamed.
 “I want to change!”

 So this year, armed with determination, fearlessness and a boatload of diuretics, I’m setting out to find me a new suit.
-Despite the fact that, along with my panty lines, the new fall line is already showing.
+Despite the fact that, along with my granny panty lines, the new fall line is already showing.

 Author’s note: This piece was originally published in June 2010.